FDR Suite at Adams House, Harvard University: Background

 In January 1900, 18-year-old Roosevelt and his Groton friend Lathrop Brown engaged rooms in Westmorly Court, (now B-Entry of Adams House).
-Built in 1898 and designed by the noted architects Warren and Wetmore (who also were responsible for Grand Central Station in New York) Westmorly was the newest and most luxurious building on what was called Harvard's Gold Coast, an area of luxury apartments for wealthy University students.
+Built in 1898 and designed by the noted architects Warren and Wetmore (who also were responsible for Grand Central Terminal in New York) Westmorly was the newest and most luxurious building on what was called Harvard's Gold Coast, an area of luxury apartments for wealthy University students.
 The first floor suite chosen by FDR was equipped with all the latest innovations – central steam heat, electricity, a modern "hygienic" bathroom, and contained over 600 sqft of living space spread across four rooms, with 14' ceilings, French doors, and a working fireplace – all this when only a few buildings at the college enjoyed such modern conveniences.
 The rooms were meticulously decorated in high Edwardian style by FDR's mother Sara Delano Roosevelt and FDR himself, and were used by FDR during his entire four years at Harvard.

 After FDR left Harvard, the rooms were occupied by a succession of students until 1961.
 In June 1961, during Eleanor Roosevelt's visit to the college, the former first lady dedicated a plaque commemorating FDR's time there, and the rooms were converted into a study, officially named "The FDR Suite".
 After a brief return to student housing in the early 2000s, the rooms were finally set aside in perpetuity with the intention of creating Harvard's first memorial to Franklin Delano Roosevelt.